Would A Temporary Protective Order Be Helpful To You During Your Divorce?

 Our Firm Is Ready To Help You Move Forward

-Domestic violence affects numerous families in North Georgia and Cherokee County.
+Domestic violence affects numerous families in northern Georgia and Cherokee County.
 The dedicated and caring lawyers and staff at John Edwards Law Group, LLC, are here for you during your time of need.
 Our firm is prepared to assist those individuals who are ready to remove themselves from such situations and work through the divorce process or other family law issues without having to worry about their safety or vindictive actions from their spouses.

 Speak With An Experienced Lawyer